Samuel-Green/B-3-Hackathon-Project-6/B3_Hackathon_PrePrint_Manuscript_Project-6_Master.md

 4: CNR - IIA, Via Orabona, 4, Bari, Italy

+\* Corresponding author

 Keywords: Rao's Q Index, Time-Weighted Dynamic Time Warping, Landscape Heterogeneity, Remote Sensing, Time Series, & Phenology

 # Introduction:

-The B3 Hackathon brought together informaticians from a variety of institutions to rapidly create novel informatics solutions to the biodiversity challenges facing the planet.
-We identified that the addition of time-weighting to the R package "rasterdiv" would be a worthwhile contribution to the environmental informatics community.
-Rasterdiv was created to calculate diversity indices with data of the class "raster layer".
+The B3 Hackathon brought together computer scientists and ecologists from a variety of institutions to rapidly create novel informatics solutions to the biodiversity challenges facing the planet.
+We identified that the addition of time-weighting to the R package "`rasterdiv`" would be a worthwhile contribution to the environmental informatics community. `rasterdiv` was created to calculate diversity indices with data of the class "raster layer".
 Biodiversity indexes commonly focus on the spatial component.
 Here we outline how our extension to the pre-existing implementation of Rao's diversity indices [@Rocchini2017] can account for the temporal dimension of data, alongside the relevant biological context to our extension.

 ## The Importance of Biodiversity Indices:

-Heterogeneous ecosystems have been shown both experimentally and theoretically to provide greater utility to all the agents which comprise that ecosystem.
-This is through the provision of more and more varied niches for flora and fauna to propagate.
-This subsequently increases the value of ecosystem services provided to the communities surrounding an ecosystem.
-Heterogeneous ecosystems are typically also more resilient to disturbances they experience, likely because they have functional redundancy.
-Due to the centrality of biodiversity to healthy ecosystem functioning, quantitative measures of biodiversity are required to understand how ecosystems are responding to ongoing environmental changes, such as shifting land use.
+Ecosystems with heterogeneous biota have been shown both experimentally and theoretically to provide greater utility to all the agents which comprise that ecosystem [@Zhang2022].
+This is through the provision of more resources and a greater variety of niches available for species.
+This subsequently increases the value of ecosystem services provided to the people in communities surrounding an ecosystem.
+Heterogeneous ecosystems are typically also more resilient to disturbances they experience, likely because they have functional redundancy [@Mace2012].
+Due to the centrality of biodiversity to healthy ecosystem functioning, quantitative measures of biodiversity are required to understand how ecosystems are responding to ongoing environmental changes, such as shifting land use patterns and climate change.

-Shannon's H value has been widely used as a proxy for biodiversity, but can be inadequate when applied to the new kinds of data generated by remote sensing platforms (e.g. images from Earth observation satellites).
-To create quantified data from ecosystems, most analytical approaches assess discrete points within the ecosystem, such as those from a quadrat, or pixels in the case of aerial remote sensing datasets.
-One limitation is that Shannon's H value is that it does not consider the distance between each sampled point (whether they are species, pixel, or any other quantitative abstractions of an observation).
-This approach treats all objects within a dataset as equally distant from one another.
+Novel satellite remote sensing tools often generate large amounts of data about the Earth's surface, due to their almost constant temporal coverage and increasingly precise spatial resolution [@Frazier2021].
+The big data generated by these systems need to be interpreted effectively to accurately detect and describe ecosystem trends, such as a change in ecosystem diversity.
+Consequently, information theory has been used to build the analytical tools which are now regularly used to assess remote sensing datasets.
+For example, Shannon's H value has been widely used as a proxy for biodiversity, but can be inadequate when applied to the new kinds of data generated by remote sensing platforms (e.g. images from Earth observation satellites).
+To create data from ecosystems which can be scientifically interpreted, most analytical approaches would assess discrete points within the ecosystem, such as those from a quadrat or transect.
+In the case of aerial remote sensing datasets, pixels have now replaced quadrats as the smallest unit of analysable data.
+A limitation of Shannon's H value is that it does not consider the distance between each sampled point (whether they are species incidences, pixels, or any other quantitative abstractions of an observation).
+This approach treats all objects within a dataset as equally distant from one another, thus measures of Shannon's H value are prone to saturation even when only marginal differences are observed within the objects in a remote sensing dataset.

 Rao's Quadratic Diversity Index (Rao's Q) adds space as a trait to its abstraction of biodiversity by accounting for the distance between